simple-icons/simple-icons/CONTRIBUTING.md

 We welcome icon requests.
 Before you submit a new issue please make sure the icon:

+* Has not already been requested.
 * Is of a _popular_ brand.
-* Has not already been requested.

 For websites, the [Alexa rank](https://www.alexa.com/siteinfo) should be less than 500k.
 For anything else, popularity will be judged on a case-by-case basis.

-Please don't submit logos for anything that provides an illegal service (e.g. piracy, malware, threatening material, spam, etc.).
+* Isn't related to anything that provides an illegal service (e.g. piracy, malware, threatening material, spam, etc.).

 If you are in doubt, feel free to submit it and we'll have a look.